quii/learn-go-with-tests/intro-to-generics.md

 AssertEqual(firstNum+secondNum, 3)
 ```

-You get a compiler error, showing the weakness of losing type-safety
+You get a compiler error, showing the weakness of losing type-safety:

 ```go
 prog.go2:59:14: invalid operation: operator + not defined for firstNum (variable of type interface{})
 ```

-`Pop` returning `interface{}` means the compiler has no information about what the data is and therefore severely limits what we can do.
-It can't know that it is an integer, so it does not let us use the `+` operator.
+When `Pop` returns `interface{}` it means the compiler has no information about what the data is and therefore severely limits what we can do.
+It can't know that it should be an integer, so it does not let us use the `+` operator.
 To get around this, the caller would have to do a [type assertion](https://golang.org/ref/spec#Type_assertions) for each value.
 Yuck.

 ### Generic data structures to the rescue

-As well as defining generic arguments to functions, you can define generic data structures
+Just like you can define generic arguments to functions, you can define generic data structures.

-Here's our new `Stack` implementation, featuring a generic data type, and the tests showing them working how we'd like them to work, with full type-safety. ([Full code listing here](https://go2goplay.golang.org/p/xAWcaMelgQV))
+Here's our new `Stack` implementation, featuring a generic data type and the tests, showing them working how we'd like them to work, with full type-safety. ([Full code listing here](https://go2goplay.golang.org/p/xAWcaMelgQV))

 ```go
 package main